-Patriot Boot Camp (PBC) helps military veterans and spouses build technology businesses.
+Patriot Boot Camp (PBC) helps military veterans and military spouses build technology businesses.
 PBC runs intensive 3-day training events to engage, inspire, and mentor veterans and military spouses to start, innovate, and scale the next generation of technology focused businesses.

 The goal of Patriot Boot Camp events is to help participants learn the basics of tech entrepreneurship and grow their professional network.
 Patriot Boot Camp provides these early stage entrepreneurs with programming that is tailored to helping them build a network of contacts and take steps to bring their entrepreneurial dreams to market.

-Entrepreneurship Bootcamp for Veterans with Disabilities (EBV) is a three-phase program (online phase, weeklong residency at partner university, then a yearlong support mentorship program) that combines classroom with experiential learning to give veterans the skills they need to start their own businesses.
+Entrepreneurship Bootcamp for Veterans (EBV) is a three-phase program (online phase, weeklong residency at partner university, then a yearlong support mentorship program) that combines classroom with experiential learning to give veterans the skills they need to start their own businesses.
 Think of it as a mini MBA bootcamp, only it’s free.

 GE offers a Junior Officer Leadership Program, which is a combination of formal classroom and on-the-job training.
 Selected candidates rotate through various departments in GE, and learn skills in management and finance, among others.

-National Able’s Veterans Forward program helps veterans navigate the job search process in today’s employment marketplace.
+National Able’s Veterans Forward program helps veterans and military spouses navigate the job search process in today’s employment marketplace.
 They stress the importance of developing a personal brand, effective networking, and maximizing social media in the job search process.
 Three-quarters of all hires go to “known candidates”.
 They show their clients how to become part of that 75%.